iifl-logo

 Factors that will Propel the Growth of the Multiplex Industry over the Foreseeable Future

 i.
 GDP Growth & Per Capita Consumption: India is the fastest growing economy currently and is expected to grow at the fastest pace for the next few years.
-By 2030, India could become worlds third- largest economy.
+By 2030, India could become worlds third-largest economy.

-ii.
+iii.
 Higher Disposable Income: People have greater discretionary money when their per capita income rises, which raises their standard of living.

-iv.
+v.
 Improving Lifestyle: Footfall at multiplexes has increased as the lifestyle choices of a youthful and vast working population have improved.
 The lack of out-of-home entertainment options in India, combined with excellent audio and visual experiences, a pleasant atmosphere, and comfortable seating, are some of the elements fueling this need.

-vi.
+vii.
 Technological Advancements: Technological advancements such as 3D and 4D screenings, as well as virtual and augmented reality experiences, are likely to drive demand for multiplexes as customers seek out new and immersive entertainment experiences.

 viii.
+Increasing Number of Malls: The rapid growth of shopping malls across India, particularly in Tier-II cities, presents a significant opportunity for multiplex expansion.
+Malls provide a natural habitat for multiplexes, offering a convenient one-stop destination for shopping, entertainment and dining. ix.
 Diversification of Content: Multiplexes are no longer limited to screening mainstream films but are also showing independent and foreign language films, as well as live events such as concerts and sporting events.
 This diversification of content is likely to appeal to a broader range of customers and drive demand for multiplexes.

 5. RISK FACTORS & CONCERNS: